A machine learning approach to portfolio pricing and risk management for high-dimensional problems: The replicating martingale problem

-where $Y$ is a random variable with $\mathbb{P}$-distribution function denoted by $F_Y$, and $\alpha \in (0,1)$ denotes the confidence level, see, e.g., \cite[Section~4.4]{foe_sch_04}.
+There are several risk management applications of the portfolio value process.
+We focus here on risk measurement.
+Insurance and banking solvency regulatory frameworks, such as Solvency II, Swiss Solvency Test, and Basel III, require capital calculations that are based on risk measurements of the value changes $\Delta V_t=V_t - V_{t-1}$ over risk periods $(t-1,t]$.
+The most common risk measures are \emph{value at risk} $\mbox{VaR} _{\alpha }(L)$, defined as the left $\alpha$-quantile of the distribution of the loss $L$, for some confidence level $\alpha \in (0,1)$, and \emph{expected shortfall} $\mbox{ES}_{\alpha }(L)=\frac {1}{1-\alpha }\int_{1-\alpha}^{1}\mbox{VaR}_{\gamma }(L)d\gamma$, see, e.g., \cite[Section~4.4]{foe_sch_04}.
 In insurance regulation, risk is usually measured for a one-year risk horizon and the economic capital is determined by $\rho[-\Delta V_1]$, where $\rho$ is a placeholder for either $\mbox{VaR} _{\alpha }$ or $\mbox{ES}_{\alpha }$.
 There are cases, however, where calculations require three-year capital projections which would be calculated by $\rho[-\Delta V_1]$, $\rho[-\Delta V_2]$ and $ \rho[-\Delta V_3]$ for years one, two and three respectively, which would require the joint distribution of (parts of) the entire process $V$.

 Monte Carlo simulation is the standard method for computing risk measures.
 We refer to as standard \say{nested Monte Carlo} to the method that is illustrated in Figure~\ref{fig:nmc}.
 The outer stage of the simulation consists of a set of $n_0$ simulations, $X^{(i)}_{1:t}$, $i=1,\dots, n_0$, that are independent and identically distributed as the stochastic driver $X$ up to the risk horizon time $t$.
 The portfolio value $V_t^{(i)}$ for each outer scenario $X^{(i)}_{1:t}$ is estimated via the inner stage of Monte Carlo simulation by taking the sample mean of the $n_1$ inner simulations drawn for each outer simulation $X^{(i)}_{1:t}$.
 Once the empirical distribution for $V_t^{(i)}$ has been obtained, the desired risk measure is approximated via its empirical equivalent.
 While straightforward to implement, standard nested Monte Carlo leads to an exponential increase of simulations if applied to various risk time horizons.
 Hence it often cannot be in used in practice due to the large computational effort required.
 We illustrate these issues with the following initial example of a European call option.